 A good rule to live by in the initial stages is: if you’re asking ‘Should I be doing this?’, the answer is probably no. Taking this into consideration will help to stop you doing too much to soon.

-When scar tissue is formed it impacts all the surrounding tissues not just the point where the incision was made.
+Scar tissue impacts all the surrounding tissues not just the point where the incision was made.
 The tissue affected will depend on the type of breast cancer surgery you’ve had.
 Changes to the surrounding tissues can also cause pain, restriction in movement, cording and a seroma.

 One of the most important aspects to your post-surgical journey is to complete the exercises given to you by your breast care nurse or physiotherapist.
 These exercises will help you to recover and manage any post-surgical issues.

-The Breast Cancer Now: ‘Exercises after breast cancer surgery’ booklet is frequently recommended.
-It will guide you through the early post-surgery stages.
-The exercises are designed to help you safely progress your movement from the day after surgery until you have full movement back and on through any radiotherapy treatment you may need.
+The Breast Cancer Now: ‘Exercises after breast cancer surgery’ booklet is helpful It will guide you through the early post-surgery stages.
+The exercises can help you safely progress your movement from the day after surgery until you have full movement back and on through any radiotherapy treatment you may need.

 They will help you to increase your range of movement and ultimately enable you to return to previous levels of activity.
 The exercises will also be useful before, during and after radiotherapy to ensure your shoulder doesn’t become restricted and painful.

 A gentle stretch can be very beneficial but forcing movement through pain isn’t recommended.
 It can lead to complications such as pain, bruising and worsening of cording.

 The type of surgery you have will determine how quickly you progress through the exercises.
 For example, you may progress at a slower rate if you’ve had a breast reconstruction.
 The important thing is that your consultant, breast care nurse or physiotherapist.guides you.